phrp720/phrp720/README.md

 Welcome to my GitHub profile!
 I'm Phillip, a Software Engineer based in Heraklion, Greece.

-🔒 **Cybersecurity Enthusiast** | 🌐 **API Developer** | 💻 **Software Innovator**
+🔒 **Cybersecurity Enthusiast** | 💻 **Software Engineer**

-I'm deeply interested in the intersection of security and technology, focusing on Cybersecurity, REST APIs, and cutting-edge software development.
-I love building secure, efficient, and scalable systems that solve real-world problems.
+I am deeply interested in the intersection of security and technology, specializing in cybersecurity, REST APIs, and software development.
+I enjoy building secure, efficient, scalable systems that solve real-world problems and empower people and developers.

 ## 📫 How to reach me
 - 📧 Email: [filippospapadakis1@gmail.com](mailto:filippospapadakis1@gmail.com)